Some doctors moving away from ventilators for virus patients

 But increasingly, physicians are trying other measures first.
 One is having patients lie in different positions — including on their stomachs — to allow different parts of the lung to aerate better.
 Another is giving patients more oxygen through nose tubes or other devices.
 Some doctors are experimenting with adding nitric oxide to the mix, to help improve blood flow and oxygen to the least damaged parts of the lungs.

-“If we're able to make them better without intubating them, they are more likely to have a better outcome — we think,” said Habboushe.
+“If we're able to make them better without intubating them, they are more likely to have a better outcome — we think,” Habboushe said.

 He said those decisions are separate from worries that there are not enough ventilators available.
 But that is a concern as well, Habboushe added.